1991–1992 Georgian coup d'état: Kitovani Leaves

-Arrival of the Armed Opposition
+Arrival of the armed opposition and the State of Emergency

+On 23 September, the rebel factions of the Georgian National Guard led by Tengiz Kitovani entered Tbilisi to support the opposition in the clashes and seized the television station.
+On 24 September, Zviad Gamsakhurdia proclaimed a state of emergency.
+One of the first armed clashes which resulted in casualties occurred on 25 September, when the rebel units of the National Guard attempted to take over a power station in Tbilisi but were driven back by police.
+Four died as a result of clash.

-Since the end of September 1991, Tbilisi is a divided city.
-The Gldani, Nadzaladevi, and Didube neighborhoods, as well as the south and center parts of Rustaveli Avenue (housing government buildings) remain under the military control of Zviad Gamsakhurdia, who has started to isolate himself within the Parliament building.
-Neighborhoods located between the Marx-Engels-Lenin Institute (29 Rustaveli Ave.) and the Tbilisi State University (1 Chavchavadze Ave.) are loyal to the opposition, while the Mkhedrioni militia uses the rest of Chavchavadze Avenue as its training ground.
-In the meantime, the neighborhoods of Vake and Saburtalo, populated by members of the Soviet intelligentsia, remain neutral.
+Since the end of September 1991, Tbilisi was a divided city.
+The Gldani, Nadzaladevi, and Didube neighborhoods, as well as the south and center parts of Rustaveli Avenue (housing government buildings) remained under the military control of Zviad Gamsakhurdia, who had started to isolate himself within the Supreme Council building.
+Neighborhoods located between the Marx-Engels-Lenin Institute (29 Rustaveli Ave.) and the Tbilisi State University (1 Chavchavadze Ave.) were loyal to the opposition, while the Mkhedrioni militia used the rest of Chavchavadze Avenue as its training ground.
+In the meantime, the neighborhoods of Vake and Saburtalo, populated by members of the Soviet intelligentsia, remained neutral.
+Each side was commanding 1,000 to 3,000 soldiers.
+Soviet Transcaucasian Military District, still based near Tbilisi, used the internal chaos to sell weapons to both sides in order to worsen the situation.

-At the end of September, Tengiz Kitovani returns to Tbilisi, accompanied by some of his troops, but the administration brings thousands of Gamsakhurdia supporters from rural regions of Georgia.
-On 25 September, Irakli Tsereteli, leader of the National Independence Party, announces the onset of a civil war by threatening, "either we perish, or Gamsakhurdia will."

-With 1,000 to 3,000 soldiers on each side, the first military fights take place in October, around the headquarters of the public television, while the opposition attempts to take control of the building to broadcast a message announcing the end of the Gamsakhurdia regime.
-Soviet authorities, still based near Tbilisi, use the internal chaos to sell weapons to both sides in order to worsen the situation.

-Following the large arrests of political opponents, the central government wins light victories, managing to force Kitovani and his former National Guard troops out of Tbilisi.
-They would remain in the surroundings of the city until December.
-A temporary return to peace allows Gamsakhurdia to ban all political parties on 5 November, before closing the newspaper Sakartvelo-Sakinphorm.
-The same month, cars belonging to Tedo Paatashvili and Gela Chorgolashvili, two opposition leaders, explode in what Helsinki Watch calls a terrorist act.